Series A

 Series A vs large seed: how do investors decide?

-The label tracks the security and the board, not just the size.
-A $15M round on preferred stock with a named lead and a board seat is a Series A. A $15M round on stacked post-money SAFEs with no board is a large seed.
+The label tracks the security and the governance, not the size.
+A round on preferred stock with a named lead and a board seat is a Series A. A similarly sized round on stacked post-money SAFEs with no board is a large seed.
 Some companies skip the seed label entirely and go straight from pre-seed SAFE to Series A.